 - Temporary bracing is removed by the erector

-- In a braced frame, temporary bracing is removed after final bolt-up is complete and the permanent bracing system is in place
+- In a braced frame, temporary bracing is removed after the final bolt-up is complete and the permanent bracing system is in place

 Concentric Braced Frames